aneeshdurg/aneeshdurg.github.io/_posts/2023-05-11-cypher-webscraping.md

 on `NodeType` and `EdgeType` which are the types that the underlying `Graph` will use to represent nodes and edges respectively.

-Let's take a look at a `Graph` implementation that will enable webscraping:
+Let's take a look at a `Graph` implementation that will enable webscraping.
+Note that this isn't quite what's running in the demo above, for reasons discussed later.

 ```python
 from dataclasses import dataclass, field